Personal Protective Equipment - PPE

 Where more than one item of equipment is required to control the various risks employers and the self-employed person must ensure it is compatible.

 Assessment of personal protective equipment

 Before choosing any PPE the employer or self-employed person must make an assessment to determine whether the proposed PPE is suitable.
-This assessment of risk is necessary as no PPE provides 100 per cent protection a 100 per cent of the time for example, it may fail in operation, it may not be worn correctly or it may not be worn at all.
+This assessment of risk is necessary as no PPE provides 100% protection a 100% of the time for example, it may fail in operation, it may not be worn correctly or it may not be worn at all.

 Maintenance and replacement of personal protective equipment

 All PPE is required to be maintained, replaced or cleaned as appropriate.